2020 TAHITI FLOTILLA SAILING CRUISE

 Offshore Sailing School graduates who hold US Sailing Bareboat Cruising Certification, enjoy a $300 per person discount:

+If one person in your party holds US Sailing Bareboat Cruising Certification and the other does not, the discount applies only to the person with that certification.
 To reserve your cabin, a 30% deposit is required when you sign up.
-The balance plus a $300 refundable security deposit per person is due July 27, 2018.
-If you cancel prior to July 27, 2018 all monies paid less a $300 per person cancellation fee will be refunded.
-After that date no refunds for cancellations are allowed.
+An additional 20% deposit (for a total of 50%) is due by May 1, 2020, and the final 50% balance plus a $300 refundable security deposit per person is due July 1, 2020.
+If you cancel May 1, 2020 or later, no refunds of monies paid are allowed.
 Please buy trip insurance – click here to find out more.

-- Your shared or private cabin aboard a beautiful Moorings 4800 cruising catamaran
+- Your shared or private cabin aboard one of the Moorings 4800 catamarans

-- Provisioning placed aboard for all breakfasts, lunches and three dinners
+- Ten days of provisions aboard including all breakfasts, lunches and five dinners

 - All local and VAT taxes

 - Damage waiver